 Contested property battles are a key reason why surveying demands precise spatial measurements that must stand up in court.

-Smaller percentages came from Oceania (1.6%) mostly Australia, Africa (0.8%) then Latin America (0.4%) excluding Mexico but including the Caribbean.
+Smaller percentages came from Oceania (1.6%) led by Australia, Africa (0.8%), and Latin America (0.5%) excluding Mexico but including the Caribbean.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 9015 for surveying equipment, including products used for photogrammetrical surveying, hydrographic, oceanographic, hydrological and meteorological purposes.